RushithaP/Group3/README.md

 https://www.kaggle.com/anmolkumar/analytics-vidhya-loan-prediction/code <br>
 https://datasetsearch.research.google.com/search?query=Loan%20Prediction%20Problem%20Dataset&docid=L2cvMTFqbl9iend6ag%3D%3D <br>
 https://www.kaggle.com/itssuru/loan-data <br>
 This dataset contains over 1,000 records including variables like Loan_ID,	Gender,	Married	Dependents,	Education,	Self_Employed,	ApplicantIncome,	CoapplicantIncome, LoanAmount,	Loan_Amount_Term,	Credit_History, Property_Area	and Loan_Status.
 Here, "Loan_Status" is the target variable.
-We are trying to merge all the above data into one dataframe and then perform traing and testing to predict the target variable.
+We are trying to merge all the above data into one dataframe and then perform training and testing to predict the target variable.

 ## Future Work
 * Verifying if the person has given all the correct information to the bank.
 * Identify the amount of risk that the bank will incur if loan is approved.
 * If provided with more in-depth details like credit and debit history the project can be elevated to another level of data exploration.

-## CRISP-DM (CRoss Industry Standard Process for Data Mining) Process Model
+## CRISP-DM (Cross Industry Standard Process for Data Mining) Process Model
 Regardless of the domain, this methodology offers a unique approach to representing the stages of development of any data science project and has been proven to be efficient.
 It has a six-step cycle that goes as follows:
 ### 1. Business Understanding
 * Numerous banks and financial organizations continue to approve loans through a rigorous verification and validation process, but there is no guarantee that the chosen candidate is the most deserving of all applicants.
 We want to facilitate selecting qualified applicants as quick, simple, and easy as possible.